kevinbalab05/unreal-2d-platformer/README.md

 - UI & restart logic

 ## Screenshots
-(See screenshots in this repository)
+(See gameplay video in this repository)

 ## Status
 Completed basic gameplay systems.
 Open to further polish & improvements.